 University of California Santa Cruz (UCSC), Santa Cruz - Tuition Cost: Undergraduate residents $13,398, nonresidents $22,878; Graduate residents $13,260, nonresidents $15,102 for 2014-2015 school year.

 More California schools to consider with Game Design related programs:

 California Game Design & Development Scene

-California is an artists dream.
-The Golden State is home to the largest population of working artists and designers in the world, and the job options are virtually endless.
-According to the Bureau of Labor Statistics, California was home to 272,130 artists, designers, entertainment, and media professionals in 2010, up from 226,280 in 2002.
+California is home to the largest population of salaried artists and designers in the U.S. and the employment options are virtually endless.
+According to the Bureau of Labor Statistics, California is home to 290,160 artists, designers, and entertainment professionals averaging $70,440 per year.